-The two ice rinks closest to the city centre are at Auditorium Parco della Musica and Ice Space Village in Testaccio.
+The two ice rinks closest to the city center are Auditorium Parco della Musica and Ice Space Village in Testaccio.

 Each park will only be open for a limited time in the winter, and they both open up in December.

 You may also find a rink open at Grinzing Village by Castel Sant'Angelo.

 NOTE: Auditorium Parco della Musica is just across the river from Olympic Stadium.
 If you’re planning to see a football game with the family, you may want to add this activity to your trip for some extra fun.